-After 3 or more days. your healthcare provider may increase your dose.

-Your healthcare provider may need to change the dose of SUNOSI until it is the right dose for you.
+After 3 or more days, your healthcare provider may increase your dose.
+They may need to change the dose of SUNOSI until it is the right dose for you.

 Everyone is different.
 Check in with your healthcare provider to see how you're doing and discuss dosing options.